craigduncanlab/PyConMessenger/Documentation/MessengerHTML.md

 - Secondly, we need to consistently implement the writer's semantic scheme within the attribute tags of the p tags in HTML.
 - appropriate CSS file information must be available when opening HTML files to assist with default HTML import procedures in LibreOffice and MS Word (for example).

+# Auto-tagging

+There are still opportunities for customising the way in which semantic information is pre-processed into HTML, and for automating the build of static web sites that follow the semantic guidelines.

+For example, by taking a Project Gutenberg document, such as Macbeth, and adopting some of the functions I have created for the New Processor, it is possible to achieve the styling illustrated above using a rule-based, pattern-matching approach, rather than having to encode each line.
+This achieves the goals of Markdown but does so using a simple programming language approach, which can easily be integrated into a file, or by using the <i>import()</i> command.

+In this way, the advantages of this system for individual literary documents can be extended to blog-style writing, research, or even to a wiki-style encyclopaedia of information.
+This has already been implemented successfully in Python.

 # Practical pipelines

 This increased interoperability provides new opportunities for semantic encoding, but it also places demands on workflows to preprocess HTML into an appropriate, restrained form where semantic categories are explicitly tied to tag attributes.
 This preprocessing of HTML step occurs anyway when people use markdown for writing, so we don't need any substantive changes to the steps in our writing workflow; we merely need to make intelligent HTML parsers that will turn markdown into semantic categories.